Gigantic (video game)

-Gigantic is a third-person shooter video game developed by the independent game studio Motiga and published by Perfect World Entertainment.
+Gigantic is a multiplayer online battle arena and third-person shooter video game developed by the independent game studio Motiga and published by Perfect World Entertainment.
 The game focuses on team-based action combat with heroes battling alongside a massive guardian.
 Players must protect their guardian along with their team and attempt to destroy the opposing team and their guardian.

 It was released as a free-to-play video game in 2017 for Windows and Xbox One, though its servers were shut down a year later.
 Abstraction Games and Arc Games revived the game as a pay-to-play title, Gigantic: Rampage Edition, in 2024 for Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and Series S.

 Gameplay

 Gigantic is a MOBA title that mixes melee combat, shooting mechanics, and general MOBA archetypes onto one game.
 Players control their selected Heroes, which fill the gameplay roles of a shooter, melee fighter, or spellcaster.
 (Between these roles, different archypes for each such as Damage Dealers, Frontliners, Tanks, Support, Assassin, etc.) Each playable character has 5 skills, which includes their basic attack and their "Focus" ability, which charges as they deal damage, heal others, etc.

 With the original release and rerelease, players compete in two teams of five assisted by a magical behemoth known as a Guardian with the goal of killing the other team's Guardian.
 In order to kill the enemy Guardian, players must grant their own Guardian power, which is acquired by siphoning power orbs off of summoning circles or killing opposing players and creatures.

 When one team successfully acquires 100 power, their guardian will enter a Rampage state and attack the other guardian, exposing its weak point and allowing the attacking team to deal damage to the enemy Guardian.
 The defending team has the power they collected up into that point converted onto a shield (which functions as additional health) and must defend the weak point.
 Additional kills and power granting events will extend the amount of time the attacking team has to damage the enemy Guardian or grants the defending team additional shield.
 Fully depleting its health bar will wound it.
 The first team to wound the opposing guardian 3 times will win.

 Players can establish stronger presence on their side of the map and "Neutral" zones by summoning creatures on summoning circles.
 Creatures assist the team in different ways but will remain in the area they were spawned and will automatically collect power orbs on their circle.
 The creature will initially be summoned as a baby, but can be upgraded into an adult creature at the cost of the summoning Hero's focus, the death of a more mature creature grants more power to the enemy team than the death of a baby creature or player.